Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models: Background

 Our brainstorming process started with ideas written on sticky notes by all the authors of this document, followed by a ``clustering'' process where we grouped the initial ideas and identified several main themes.
 These initial themes were then provided to small groups of 2--3 students, who discussed them, expanded or merged some of the themes, and identified several directions worthy of exploration.
 The final set of themes formed the seed of this document.
-Each research area has then had multiple passes from multiple students (and Rada) to delineate the background of each theme, the gaps, and the most promising research directions.

-\paragraph{Disclaimer.} The research areas listed in this document are just a few of the areas rich in exploration; many others exist.
-In particular, we have not listed the numerous research directions where LLMs have been demonstrated to lag behind in performance \cite{bang2023multitask}, including information extraction, question answering, text summarization, and others.
-We have also not listed the research directions focused on LLM development, as that is already a major focus in many current research papers and our goal was to highlight the research directions other than LLM development.
-We welcome suggestions for other research areas or directions to include: \url{https://bit.ly/nlp-era-llm}
+Each research area has then had multiple passes from multiple students (and Rada) to delineate the background of each theme, the gaps, and the most promising research directions. \paragraph{Disclaimer.} The research areas listed in this document are just a few of the areas rich in exploration; many others exist.
+In particular, we have not listed the numerous research directions where LLMs have been demonstrated to lag in performance \cite{bang2023multitask}, including information extraction, question answering, text summarization, and others.
+We have also not listed the research directions focused on LLM development, as that is already a major focus in many current research papers, and our goal was to highlight the research directions other than LLM development.
+We welcome suggestions for other research areas or directions to include: \url{https://bit.ly/nlp-era-llm} \paragraph{Document Organization.} We provide a list of open research questions that are not solved by LLMs.
+As showed in \cref{fig:venn-grouping}, we cover three major categories, from fundamental NLP (\cref{sec:fundamental}), to responsible NLP (\cref{sec:responsible}), and applied NLP (\cref{sec:applied}).
+Spanning across the three categories, we cover 14 open research topics, each with three to four specific research directions.
+Note that when a research topic touches multiple categories, for convenience, we list them under the major one.